-i.
-The digit at millions place
+- i.
+The digit in millions place

-ii.
-The digit at hundreds place
+- ii.
+The digit in hundreds place

-iii.
+- iii.
 The digit in ten millions place

-iv.
-How many millions are there in the number?

 1.7 Large Numbers used in Daily Life Situations

 We know that we use meter (m) as unit of length, kilogram (kg) as a unit of weight and litre (l) as a unit of volume and second (s) as a unit of time.